Strange4/monke/deliverables/retrospective.md

 + Having the FrontEnd and BackEnd communicate more.
   + Scrum master should have a greater role in making sure that everyone knows what's happening as well.
 + Put more emphasis and focus on bug fixes and inconsistencies within the app

+## SPRINT 03 - The Gorilla phase

+### What went well !! (✿◡‿◡)

++ Time Management!
+Because we managed our time accordingly, it freed up us more time to focus on the small details that made the application much better

+### What did not go well ╰（‵□′）╯

++ Stand ups seemed a little less relevant as the tasks to complete gradually got smaller

+### What to change in next sprint ¯\\(°_o)/¯

++